Nandaka/PixivUtil2/readme.txt

                     separated by new line.
 tagsLimit	==> Number of tags to be used for %tags% meta in filename.
 		    Use -1 to use all tags.
+writeimageinfo  ==> set to 'True' to export the image information to text file.
+                    The filename is following the image filename + .txt.

 =================================================================================
 = list.txt Format                                                               =